 Just-A-Start Corporation (JAS) was founded by an MIT alumnus in 1968 and helps working and retired families in Cambridge and surrounding Metro North communities meet basic family needs.
 JAS provides services to homeowners and renters to help increase their quality of living; offers education and workforce training opportunities; and develops, rehabilitates and preserves sorely needed, affordable rental and ownership housing.

 KeyPals matches adults with middle school students for one-on-one communication via e-mail.
 The program provides adult role models, fosters the improvement of writing and computer skills, and increases career awareness through virtual mentoring and in-person meetings.

 Lifeworks provides education, jobs and homes for people with developmental disabilities empowering them to lead more meaningful lives within the Cambridge community.

 Margaret Fuller Neighborhood House (MFNH) is located in Area IV, one of the most diverse and densely populated communities in Cambridge.
-MFNH provides needed services to over 4,000 constituents and focuses on building relationships that strengthens the community, eliminate violence from the streets, and gain access to basic human service and educational needs.
+MFNH provides needed services to over 4,000 constituents and focuses on building relationships that strengthen the community, eliminate violence from the streets, and promote access to basic human service and educational needs.

 MIT InnoWorks is an innovative science and engineering initiative "by students, for students," designed and implemented by college volunteers for middle-school students from disadvantaged backgrounds.